 Autumn sees the European ‘Green Capital of the Year’ 2016 transform into beautiful hues of orange and red.
 You could take a stroll in Tivoli Park, one of Slovenia’s largest and most beautiful green spaces, enjoy the pretty embankment along the Ljubljanica river, admire the eye-catching Art Nouveau architecture, or see the city in all its glory from its sublime Castle.
 The Slovenian capital certainly lives up to its reputation as a city of culture.

-You do not need to be hiker to enjoy the majestic Alpine mountains in Switzerland.
-Carpeted in colour, they are a sight to see from any direction; however you are travelling.
+You do not need to be a hiker to enjoy the majestic Alpine mountains in Switzerland.
+Carpeted in colour, they are a sight to see from any direction; however, you are travelling.
 If you do fancy a walk, the Chemin du Gruyère trail (mouthwateringly known as the ‘chocolate and cheese trail’) takes three to four hours – a tasty pilgrimage to the home of its famous namesake cheese.

 One of Poland’s oldest cities, Krakow is perfect for history lovers but offers much more too.
-In addition to its landmark architecture and the medieval charm of the historic old town, it’s also known for its shopping and top quality cuisine.
+In addition to its landmark architecture and the medieval charm of the historic old town, it’s also known for its shopping and top-quality cuisine.
 Well known for the Krakow Chocolate Factory, you can try a hot chocolate flavoured with amaretto and cinnamon for the perfect tipple to keep warm on a fresh autumn day.

 The Loire Valley

-Autumn is the perfect time to visit this romantic region, as the bustling roads clear and the vine leaves turn golden brown and a fiery burnt orange.
-You can also see the grapes being harvested in the fields, and of course enjoy the fruits of such labours with a glass of fine wine.
+Autumn is the perfect time to visit this romantic region, as the bustling roads clear and the vine leaves turn golden brown and fiery burnt orange.
+You can also see the grapes being harvested in the fields, and of course, enjoy the fruits of such labours with a glass of fine wine.